 Joey Mahmood joined the Mullen community as a teacher and the head athletic trainer in the fall of 2011.
 Joey currently is the Director of Sports Medicine, the Department Chair of Physical Education and teaches physical education and science classes.
 Joey considers himself lucky to be able to help student athletes stay healthy during competition and then teach students in the classroom how to take care of themselfs and others.
 When Joey isn't at Mullen he is spending time with his wife Michele, two sons Dino and Enzo and his two dogs, Duke and Trigger.

 A native of Phoenixville, Pa., a suburb of Philadelphia, Devlin has covered high-school sports in Colorado for 41 years through newspapers, television, magazines and the Internet.
 A former participant in four prep sports at St. Pius X High School in Pottstown, Pa., Devlin began as Sports Information Director at Mullen in 2017 and has been inducted into various scholastic halls of fame, and won numerous writing awards.
 Devlin occupies the only full-time sports-information position at a high school in Colorado.
 He's also a contributor to various media outlets in the Denver area and others throughout Colorado and nationally that help promote Mullen athletics as well as the state's prep sports.

 We Are Mullen!

 We are excited to celebrate the accomplishments of our student-athletes, both in and out of competition.
-Below you will find a running list of recent student-athletes that have committed to continue their athletic journey at the collegiate level:
+Below you will find a running list of recent Mustangs who have committed to continue their athletic journey at the collegiate level: